andreasfloan/Group-42/Assignments/A4/readme.md

 https://github.com/andreasfloan/Group-42/blob/e5a040c8fc1722171ab48f1a30ef68f918002134/Assignments/A3/input/A2_1.py#L36-L45
-These lines extracts the beam's coordinates from the ObjectPlacement property.
+These lines extracts the beam's coordinates from the ```ObjectPlacement property```.
 This makes it easier to get the dimentions and placement of the individual beams.